 names.append(name)

-This code reads 3 names entered by the user and adds them to a list.
+This code reads 3 names entered by the user and adds them to the names list.

 file = open("data.txt", "w")